Updated: April 5th, 2019

 At home, you see a couple of ants in your house so what do you do?
 Smash them to bits of course then lay out traps to slowly but surely obliterate all of their kin.
 However, after spending even a little bit of time in the jungle, you’ll develop a sort of mutual understanding with the ants and other insects that visit your lodging.

 Even in the top-notchiest of jungle resorts there will be ants but it won’t bother you.
 You’ll see them walking around in your room and you’ll say, “hi ant” and step over rather than on them.
-You know they’re just checking shit out, minding their own business, with no desire to crawl into bed with you–unlike at home where you’re positive they’re looking for a warm sugary spot in your cabinets to invite all 12 million of their friends of family.
+You know they’re just checking things out, minding their own business, with no desire to crawl into bed with you–unlike at home where you’re positive they’re looking for a warm sugary spot in your cabinets to invite all 12 million of their friends of family.

 You won’t care when you see them in your bathroom or by the window or under the bed.
 At home, nothing lives.
 In Belize, we’re all pals.
 They don’t bother me–I don’t bother them.
 Besides, all they’ll do is walk around a bit, find nothing of interest then head back out into the jungle to be swiftly slurped up by the gecko that shares your nightstand.